obhi-datta/SWE/README.md

 # SWE
 Installation Process:
-You need to install Xcode on your machine.Open the file in Xcode.
-Then run the project.
+1.You need to install Xcode on your machine.
+2.Open the file in Xcode.
+3.Then run the project.

 #############################################################################################################################